 Adam works as a Director in the public affairs team at Dentons Global Advisors.
 In this role he works with leading businesses across the FMCG and clean transport sectors, supporting their engagement with government.
 Adam was recognised by PR Week as a “30 under 30” for 2022.

 Before joining Dentons Global Advisors, Adam worked for HIAS+JCORE as campaigns and communications officer, supporting the organisation’s advocacy and media activities.
 He studied International Relations with Political Science at the University of Birmingham.

-Prior to working with HIAS, Rachel lived in Istanbul, where she co-founded and directed Turkey’s first legal clinic for refugees.
-Before that, she litigated race and gender discrimination claims in federal and state court in New York City.
-She has published numerous journal articles and reports on international refugee protection issues.
-Rachel received her BA from McGill University and a law degree from the University of British Columbia.
+Before coming to HIAS, Rachel co-founded Turkey’s first legal clinic for refugees and litigated race and gender discrimination claims in federal court in New York City.
+She received her BA from McGill University and a law degree from the University of British Columbia.

 David is a Film & TV producer and executive who has been responsible for over 150 projects, including work that has won Baftas, Golden Globes, Oscars and Emmys.
 For 10 years, he ran the feature film and single drama team of the BBC, before setting up his own production company.
 David is also Professor of Production at Royal Holloway, London University.
 Film projects have included Billy Elliot, the Oscar nominated An Education, Notes on a Scandal, Woman in Gold, Mandela,Catherine the Great, and Revolutionary Road (Leonardo de Caprio and Kate Winslet).

 David has been a trustee of HIAS+JCORE for three years and is also a trustee of One to One Children’s Fund.
 His particular charity interest is projects for asylum seekers and he has made many films exploring social concerns in the UK and beyond.